aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

----
+﻿---
 title: Split a Document
-description: "Aspose.Words for Java provides you with an efficient way to split one document into multiple documents by headings or sections, as well as pages or page ranges."
+description: "Aspose.Words for Java provides you with an efficient way to split one document into numerous documents by headings or sections, as well as pages or page ranges."
 type: docs
 weight: 80
 url: /java/split-a-document/